iSyser/AoE2DE_UGC_Guide/README.md

 # AoE2DE UGC Guide

 The Ultimate Guide to AoE2DE User Generated Content (UGC)

-# About this guide

 ## What is this guide?